rossant/ipymd/README.md

 The JSON `.ipynb` are removed from the equation, and the conversion happens on the fly.
 The IPython Notebook becomes an interactive Markdown text editor!

-A drawback is that you lose metadata, prompt numbers, and images (for now).
+A drawback is that you prompt numbers and images (for now).

 This is useful when you write technical documents, blog posts, books, etc.